rsandor/Solace/README.markdown

 * jar - Builds the jar file
 * run - Executes the game server

-By default the server beings running on port 4000 (if this is bad for you please edit the solace/game/Game.java file to change the port, command-line optiosn coming soon!).
+By default the server beings running on port 4000, you can pass a custom port number by executing the following command:

+	java -jar build/jar/Solace.jar <your port>

+Please note that the port must be all numeric and it is suggested that you use a port greater than 2000 to avoid conflicts with standard system ports.

 To connect and "play" the game use any mud client or even telnet.
 To use telnet just type `telnet localhost 4000` and you'll connect to the game.